PowerDNS/pdns/docs/common/api/endpoint-logging.rst

   Query the log, filtered by ``search_term``.
   Returns a single JSON object with a single array of strings.

-  :query server_id: The name of the server
+  :param server_id: The name of the server
-  :query search_term: The string to search for
+  :param search_term: The string to search for